dataiku/dss-plugin-gke-clusters/README.md

 ## Release notes

+### v1.1.1
+- Fix `Test network connectivity` macro when the hostname is already an IP.

 ### v1.1.0

 - Clusters are now reusing the DSS host's VPC and subnetwork by default (can be changed by unticking the related parameter).
 Requires the `compute.zones.list` IAM permission.